Replicated control planes

 The instructions are the same as those used for routing to a local service.

-See multicluster version routing
+See multicluster version routing11

 for a complete example.